 \subsubsection{Code Completion and Re-Ranking}

 Given a sequence of tokens composed of natural language, function signature, and input-output examples (as a whole, we call them prompt), the goal of the code completion task is to complete the function.
 To evaluate the functional correctness of a complete code, we use existing benchmarks that include unit tests.
 If the generated code successfully passes the unit tests, we refer to this as successful execution.
 We compute pass@$k$ for $k \leq n$ following \cite{codex}.
-In addition, we compare the models in the code re-ranking task - Given $n$ sampled code using a code completion model, the goal of code re-ranking is to find an ordering of the code.
-We use the mean log probability of the sampled code to order them \citep{codex}.
+In addition, we compare the models on the code re-ranking task -- given $n$ sampled code using a code completion model, the goal is to order the generated samples, for which we use the mean log probability of each sampled code~\citep{codex}.
 For code re-ranking evaluation, we report ranked pass@$k$ \citep{inala2022fault}.
-We present an example in Figure \ref{fig:humaneval_ex} (Appendix \ref{appendix:code_examples_and_stats}) to illustrate the code completion and re-ranking tasks.
+Figure \ref{fig:humaneval_ex} (Appendix \ref{appendix:code_examples_and_stats}) illustrates both the code completion and re-ranking tasks.
 We detail the evaluation metrics in Appendix \ref{appendix:pl_eval_metrics}.

 \paragraph{Contrastive Learning Improves Source Code Generation} \citet{codex} introduced HumanEval, a collection of 164 handwritten programming problems and their respective unit tests.
-Each problem in this dataset is presented using a function signature and supporting docstring, and the task is to complete the body of the function, such that the complete function can pass all unit tests.
+Each problem in this dataset is presented using a prompt for a function, and the task is to complete the function, such that it can pass all unit tests.
 In all our experiments, we use nucleus sampling \citep{nucleaus} with top $p = 0.95$.
 We sample $n = 10$ completions per problem with sampling temperature $0.2$.
 Table \ref{tab:humaneval} presents the evaluation results on the HumanEval benchmark.